 The Leadership Tomorrow program benefits include:

 Employers - Provides exposure to local social, political, and economic factors that impact business.

-Participants - Encourages and provides opportunities for networking with peers and established community leaders; provides a greater understanding and boarder perspective of local issues; increases understanding of community needs; and reinforces and builds upon personal leadership skills.
+Participants - Encourages and provides opportunities for networking with peers and established community leaders; provides a greater understanding and broader perspective of local issues; increases understanding of community needs; and reinforces and builds upon personal leadership skills.

 One of the greatest benefits is the close bond, networking and friendships that are the end result.
-Many of the class members stay in touch, know who they can call for help, and have used the networking in their personal & professional lives.
+Many of the class members stay in touch, know who they can call for help, and have used the networking in their personal and professional lives.
 It is a mix of people from different walks of life, age groups and backgrounds - coming together with different perspectives and sometimes perceived notions, who might not have known each other before or be aware of each other's talents and expertise.
 Participants must complete 35 volunteer hours (giving back to the community).
 Classes also include community history and leadership training.

 Leadership Tomorrow Objectives

 - To develop quality leadership talents which lead to creative problem solving and future planning by the participants.

 - To develop in participants an awareness of the community, its problems, challenges, and opportunities, through an educational process.